-- (1) STRATEGIC PLANNING PROCESS HOW do you conduct your STRATEGIC PLANNING?
+- (1) Strategic Planning PROCESS HOW do you conduct your strategic planning?
 What are the KEY PROCESS steps?
 Who are the KEY participants?
-What are your short- and longer-term PLANNING horizons?
-How are they addressed in the PLANNING PROCESS?
-How does your STRATEGIC PLANNING PROCESS address the potential need for transformational change, prioritization of change initiatives, and organizational agility? - (2) INNOVATION How does your strategy development PROCESS stimulate and incorporate INNOVATION?
+What are your short- and longer-term planning horizons?
+HOW are they addressed in the planning PROCESS?
+HOW does your strategic planning PROCESS address the potential need for transformational change, prioritization of change initiatives, and organizational agility? - (2) INNOVATION How does your strategy development PROCESS stimulate and incorporate INNOVATION?
 HOW do you identify STRATEGIC OPPORTUNITIES?
-How do you decide which STRATEGIC OPPORTUNITIES are INTELLIGENT RISKS to pursue?
-What are your KEY STRATEGIC OPPORTUNITIES? - (3) Strategy Considerations HOW do you collect and analyze relevant data and develop information for use in your STRATEGIC PLANNING PROCESS?
-In this collection and ANALYSIS HOW do you include these KEY elements of risk? - Your STRATEGIC CHALLENGES and STRATEGIC ADVANTAGES - Potential changes in your regulatory and external business environment - Potential blind spots in your STRATEGIC PLANNING PROCESS and information - Your ability to execute the STRATEGIC PLAN - Your approach to environment protection - unexpected external blind spots and regulations - (4) WORK SYSTEMS and CORE COMPETENCIES HOW do you decide which KEY PROCESSES will be accomplished by your WORKFORCE and which by external suppliers, PARTNERS, and COLLABORATORS?
+HOW do you decide which STRATEGIC OPPORTUNITIES are INTELLIGENT RISKS to pursue?
+What are your KEY STRATEGIC OPPORTUNITIES? - (3) Strategy Considerations HOW do you collect and analyze relevant data and develop information for use in your strategic planning PROCESS?
+In this collection and ANALYSIS HOW do you include these KEY elements of risk? - Your STRATEGIC CHALLENGES and STRATEGIC ADVANTAGES - Potential changes in your regulatory and external business environment - Potential blind spots in your strategic planning PROCESS and information - Your ability to execute the strategic plan - Your APPROACH to environment protection - (4) WORK SYSTEMS and CORE COMPETENCIES HOW do you decide which KEY PROCESSES will be accomplished by your WORKFORCE and which by external suppliers, PARTNERS, and COLLABORATORS?
 HOW do those decisions consider your STRATEGIC OBJECTIVES; your CORE COMPETENCIES; and the CORE COMPETENCIES of potential suppliers, PARTNERS, and COLLABORATORS?
-HOW do you determine what future organizational CORE COMPETENCIES and WORK SYSTEMS you will need?

-b.
-STRATEGIC OBJECTIVES

-(1) KEY STRATEGIC OBJECTIVES What are your organization's KEY STRATEGIC OBJECTIVES and timetable for achieving them?
+HOW do you determine what future organizational CORE COMPETENCIES and WORK SYSTEMS you will need? - b.
+STRATEGIC OBJECTIVES - (1) KEY STRATEGIC OBJECTIVES What are your organization's KEY STRATEGIC OBJECTIVES and timetable for achieving them?
 What are your most important GOALS for these STRATEGIC OBJECTIVES?
-What KEY changes, if any, are PLANNED in your HEALTH CARE SERVICES, CUSTOMERS and markets, suppliers and PARTNERS, and operations?
-What are the plans for PLANET FRIENDLY products and operations?

-- (2) STRATEGIC OBJECTIVE Considerations How do your STRATEGIC OBJECTIVES achieve appropriate balance among varying and potentially competing organizational needs?
-HOW do your STRATEGIC OBJECTIVES - address your STRATEGIC CHALLENGES and leverage your CORE COMPETENCIES, STRATEGIC ADVANTAGES, and STRATEGIC OPPORTUNITIES; - · balance short- and longer-term PLANNING horizons; and - consider and balance the needs, including emerging CLIMATE CHANGE needs, of all KEY STAKEHOLDERS?
+What KEY changes, if any, are planned in your HEALTH CARE SERVICES, CUSTOMERS and markets, suppliers and PARTNERS, and operations?
+What are the plans for PLANET FRIENDLY products and operations as part of your key strategic objectives? - (2) STRATEGIC OBJECTIVE Considerations HOW do your STRATEGIC OBJECTIVES achieve appropriate balance among varying and potentially competing organizational needs?
+HOW do your STRATEGIC OBJECTIVES - address your STRATEGIC CHALLENGES and leverage your CORE COMPETENCIES, STRATEGIC ADVANTAGES, and STRATEGIC OPPORTUNITIES; - balance short- and longer-term planning horizons; and - consider and balance the needs, including emerging CLIMATE CHANGE needs, of all KEY STAKEHOLDERS?